 The College pays the full cost for an eligible employee’s basic LTD coverage.
 This coverage will provide an employee who has been disabled for a period of 180 days* with 60% of their monthly base salary in effect at the onset of his or her disability, offset by payments from other sources described below.
 The maximum monthly benefit under the Basic LTD insurance is $8,000 and the minimum monthly benefit is $100.
 Because the college pays the premium for this portion of the coverage, the monthly benefit is considered taxable income.

-*The College’s Short-Term Disability policy provides benefits during the first 180 days of disability and is described in both the Faculty and Staff Handbooks.
+*The College’s Short-Term Disability policy provides benefits during the first 180 days of disability for staff and faculty.

 There is a one-year waiting period for LTD benefits for pre-existing conditions.
 This means that no LTD benefit will be payable for any disability that is due to, is contributed to by, or results from a pre-existing condition unless that disability begins after the employee has been insured under the LTD plan for one year.